Horatio Alger: Harvard and early works: 1848–1864

 In July 1848, Alger passed the Harvard entrance examinations and was admitted to the class of 1852.
 The 14-member, full-time Harvard faculty included Louis Agassiz and Asa Gray (sciences), Cornelius Conway Felton (classics), James Walker (religion and philosophy), and Henry Wadsworth Longfellow (belles-lettres).
 Edward Everett served as president.
 Alger's classmate Joseph Hodges Choate described Harvard at this time as "provincial and local because its scope and outlook hardly extended beyond the boundaries of New England; besides which it was very denominational, being held exclusively in the hands of Unitarians".

 Alger thrived in the highly disciplined and regimented Harvard environment, winning scholastic and other prestigious awards.
 His genteel poverty and less-than-aristocratic heritage, however, barred him from membership in the Hasty Pudding Club and the Porcellian Club.
-In 1849 he became a professional writer when he sold two essays and a poem to the Pictorial National Library, a Boston magazine.
+In 1849, he became a professional writer when he sold two essays and a poem to the Pictorial National Library, a Boston magazine.
 He began reading Walter Scott, James Fenimore Cooper, Herman Melville, and other modern writers of fiction and cultivated a lifelong love for Longfellow, whose verse he sometimes employed as a model for his own.
 He was chosen Class Odist and graduated with Phi Beta Kappa Society honors in 1852, eighth in a class of 88.

 Alger had no job prospects following graduation and returned home.
 He continued to write, submitting his work to religious and literary magazines, with varying success.
-He briefly attended Harvard Divinity School in 1853, possibly to be reunited with a romantic interest, but left in November 1853 to take a job as an assistant editor at the Boston Daily Advertiser.
+He briefly attended Harvard Divinity School in 1853, possibly to be reunited with a romantic interest, but he left in November 1853 to take a job as an assistant editor at the Boston Daily Advertiser.
 He loathed editing and quit in 1854 to teach at The Grange, a boys' boarding school in Rhode Island.
 When The Grange suspended operations in 1856, Alger found employment directing the 1856 summer session at Deerfield Academy.

 His first book, Bertha's Christmas Vision: An Autumn Sheaf, a collection of short pieces, was published in 1856, and his second book, Nothing to Do: A Tilt at Our Best Society, a lengthy satirical poem, was published in 1857.
-He attended Harvard Divinity School from 1857 to 1860, and upon graduation, toured Europe.
+He attended Harvard Divinity School from 1857 to 1860 and, upon graduation, toured Europe.
 In the spring of 1861, he returned to a nation in the throes of the Civil War.
 Exempted from military service for health reasons in July 1863, he wrote in support of the Union cause and associated with New England intellectuals.
 He was elected an officer in the New England Historic Genealogical Society in 1863.

-His first novel, Marie Bertrand: The Felon's Daughter, was serialized in New York Weekly in 1864, and his first boys' book, Frank's Campaign, was published by A. K. Loring in Boston the same year.
+His first novel, Marie Bertrand: The Felon's Daughter, was serialized in the New York Weekly in 1864, and his first boys' book, Frank's Campaign, was published by A. K. Loring in Boston the same year.
 Alger initially wrote for adult magazines, including Harper's Magazine and Frank Leslie's Illustrated Newspaper, but a friendship with William Taylor Adams, a boys' author, led him to write for the young.